HackXIt/SLM-Study-Project/doc/project-development.md

 >
 > You can use external resources as long as you mark them: “ // taken from: <URL> ”

+## User stories

-With that in mind, we wrote down the following 14 User stories:
+With the project requirements in mind, we wrote down the following 14 User stories:

 - [As a maintainer, I want to avoid unnecessary binary files in the repository](https://github.com/HackXIt/SLM-Study-Project/issues/15)
 - [As a developer, I want the project to be automatically built and tested on each uploaded commit](https://github.com/HackXIt/SLM-Study-Project/issues/14)